 | Controlling Whiteflies

 The Whitefly causes damage by feeding on your plants.
 This tiny, flying insect reproduces rapidly.
-Learn how to check for an infestation and more importantly, how to get rid of Whiteflies.
+Learn how to check for a white flies infestation and more importantly, how to get rid of Whiteflies.

 | The Benefits Of Planting Trees